Gospel: Genre and historical reliability

-Assessments of the reliability of the Gospels involve not just the texts but studying the long oral and written transmission behind them using methods like memory studies and form criticism, with different scholars coming to different conclusions.
-There have been different views on the transmission of material that lead to the synoptic gospels, with various scholars arguing memory and orality reliably preserved traditions that ultimately go back to the historical Jesus.
+Assessments of the reliability of the Gospels involve not just the texts but also the long oral and written transmission behind them, using methods such as memory studies and form criticism, with scholars reaching different conclusions.
+There have been different views on the transmission of material that led to the Synoptic Gospels, with various scholars arguing that memory and/or orality reliably preserved traditions ultimately traceable to the historical Jesus.
 Other scholars have been more skeptical and see more changes in the traditions prior to the written Gospels.
 Jeffrey Tripp observes a scholarly trend advocating for the reliability of memory and the oral gospel traditions.